 In this Marshfield News-Herald photograph from June 1988, then YMCA Executive Director Will Mason and YMCA Chairman of the Board of Directors Marilyn Hardacre check out the preliminary plans for the YMCA on the recently-purchased 7-acre lot on West McMillan Street.

 The YMCA Board of Directors was carefully chosen to get a broad spectrum of the community.
 The board’s first meeting was at the Depot Restaurant.

 Twenty years later, after a major addition, the YMCA serves over 6,400 members, providing a wide range of programs and services to children, men, women and families.
-I continue to exercise at the YMCA several times a week and I experience first-hand the important role that the Marshfield Area YMCA has in our community."
+I continue to exercise at the YMCA several times a week and I experience first-hand the important role that the Marshfield Clinic Health System YMCA has in our community."